 This is the next part of my rewrite of my instructions for turning words into knitting charts (or charts for other crafts).
 Once the letters have been turned into numbers, they need to be charted on a grid.
 These are three ways of making rectangular grids with the numbers; I’ll post a fourth way in a couple of weeks.

 I have four basic methods for charting the numbers onto grids (the name I use for the digital version of blocks of graph paper).
 The first three are related; the fourth works on a different principle.
 I tried coming up with descriptive names, but I never did work out something logical and concise that distinguishes between the four.
-Therefore, I’ve resorted to numbering the methods.
+That’s why I’ve resorted to numbering the methods.

 The first three methods all rely on a basic method of graphing.
 The fourth uses a layout that’s more like writing or knitting.

 I have numbered the rows from 0-5, as these are the digits in Base 6.
-I’ve numbered each column from right to left (as if knitting) with the digits to be marked: 24 05 01 03 05.
+I’ve labeled each column from right to left (as if knitting) with the digits to be marked: 24 05 01 03 05.
 So in the first column, marked 2, I marked the square in the row numbered 2.
 In the second column, I marked the square in the row numbered 4, and so on.

 This method needs as many columns as there are letters and as many rows as the base: so, 5 columns and 6 rows.